carmelosammarco/GPSconverter/README.md

 Once you installed the anaconda environment you should be able to have all the packages needed instaled (The GPSconverter Application too!).

-If for some reason you want to install it using just pypi repository (be aware that in this case you need to install GMT manually and for that you can find more info [here](https://github.com/GenericMappingTools/gmt/blob/master/INSTALL.md#cross-platform-install-instructions)).
-The command to install this tool using Pypi is the following:
+If for some reason you want to install GPSconverter using just pypi repository (be aware that in this case you need to install GMT manually,for that you can find more information [here](https://github.com/GenericMappingTools/gmt/blob/master/INSTALL.md#cross-platform-install-instructions)), the command to install this tool is the following:

 ```
 pip install GPSconverter